kyma-project/test-infra/cmd/image-builder/image-builder.md

 Here is the list of environment variables used by Image Builder:

+# TODO: add detailed descriptoin needed variables.

 - **REPO_NAME**: The name of the repository with source code to build an image from.
 - **REPO_OWNER**: The owner of the repository with source code.
 - **JOB_TYPE**: The type of job.
 This can be either `presubmit` or `postsubmit`. `presubmit` represents a pull request (PR) job, and `postsubmit` represents a push job.
 - **PULL_NUMBER**: The number of the PR.
 - **PULL_BASE_SHA**: The base SHA of the PR or push commit SHA.
 - **PULL_PULL_SHA**: The PR head SHA of the PR.